k-kaps/imu-driver/README.md

 ├── CMakeLists.txt
 └── README.md
 ```
-The `mpu6050_driver.hpp` file contains the `MPU6050Driver` class and its member functions, all the helper macros, structs, and enums have been defined in the `helpers.hpp` file.
+The `mpu6050_driver.hpp` file contains the `MPU6050Driver` class and its member functions.
+All the helper macros, structs, and enums have been defined in the `helpers.hpp` file.

 ### Build
 This project builds a library for the IMU and a small test executable which tests basic functionality of capturing accelerometer and gyroscope values, and testing the IMU's FIFO buffer.
 The project can be built by: